External View (photo)

 Tony Combes adds; 'If coming from Liverpool Lime Street, the nearest Merseyrail Underground is Conway Park (New Brighton and West Kirby lines), alighting and ascending to street level.
 You can then get a bus from Conway Park Bus Station which is within 100 yards on your right.
 Buses: 41, 42, 71, 72, 403, 413, 423 all take to you the bottom of Singleton Avenue which is the alighting point.
 The ground is then five minutes walk from here, heading along Borough Road.
 Alternatively, the 164, 177 and 464 will take you almost adjacent to the ground, alighting at the bus stop opposite Boganís Carpets and the Prenton Park pub'.

-Please note that tickets for young persons and senior citizens, must be purchased from the ticket office and that proof of age will be required.
+Please note that tickets for young persons and senior citizens in all home sections and for senior citizens in the away stand, must be purchased from the ticket office and that proof of age will be required.

 |Official Programme £3|